oplS15projects/FP4-proposal/README.md

 ## Group Responsibilities

 ### Charlie S.
+ *  I will work on the GUI part of the application which includes the buttons, window and text frame
 ### Taner A.
+ *  I will work on part of the GUI as well as putting the project together.
 ### Long T.
+ * I will mostly work on the code functions with bits of the GUI to understand it better.

 * All of us on this group project will equally work on code as well as consult with each other when we are working on the code together.